56 French stars defend actor Gerard Depardieu despite sexual misconduct allegations

 PARIS: More than 50 French performers, writers and producers published an essay Tuesday defending film star and national icon Gerard Depardieu amid growing scrutiny of his behaviour toward women during his five-decade career.
 Advocates for sexual abuse victims expressed dismay at the outpouring of support.

-Depardieu was handed preliminary rape and sexual assault charges in 2020 following allegations from actor Charlotte Arnould, and has been accused by more than a dozen other women of harassing, groping or sexually assaulting them.
-Depardieu denies wrongdoing, and called the essay ''beautiful.''
+Depardieu was handed preliminary rape and sexual assault charges in 2020 following allegations from actor Charlotte Arnould and has been accused by more than a dozen other women of harassing, groping or sexually assaulting them.
+Depardieu denies wrongdoing, and calls the essay ‘’beautiful.’’

 In response, Tuesday’s essay says: ’’We cannot remain silent in the face of the lynching targeting him, the torrent of hate being dumped on his personality.